Geocaching in Sölden

 The route is about 3.5 km long, walking time 2.5 hours.

-Secret tip: The cut tree trunk protects the cache from wet weather.
+Secret tip: The cut tree trunk below the trail protects the cache from wet weather.

 Secret tip: On the left there is a tree that loves the barbed wire to bits.